Managing Your Classes Coursework

 EMU policy provides students an opportunity to withdraw after the official deadline from an individual class or the entire semester/term, if they have extenuating circumstances of recent occurrence, that clearly prevent them from completing the course or courses in question.

-Both undergraduate and graduate students who would like to petition for a late withdrawal may do so by completing and dropping-off the late withdrawal/tuition appeal request [PDF] format the Office of Records and Registration drop box in the hallway directly outside of 303 Pierce Hall.
+Both undergraduate and graduate students who would like to petition for a late withdrawal may do so by completing and submitting the late withdrawal/tuition appeal request form.
 Students must provide evidence of extenuating circumstances and withdrawals are not automatic.

 If you have questions regarding your late withdrawal/tuition appeal, please send an email via your my.emich email account to: [email protected]